 Pros: Quick and easy surveys.
 Can complete from anywhere.

-Cons: Will take a while to get to your first payout
+Cons: It will take a while to get to your first payout.
+The app can be a little buggy.

 Pros: Interesting surveys and a good rate of pay.